SpringsStudio/Bortz/README.md

 ## Bortz

 Bortz is a shogi-based game for Android platform.
-The goal for this project was to create simple, open-source and free-to-play game that resembles classic shogi (japanese chess), but in form more accessible for casual palyer.
+The goal for this project was to create simple and open-source game that resembles classic shogi (japanese chess), but in form more accessible for casual palyer.
 Thus, the dobutsu shogi version was chosen for further development.
 It is basically shogi for children, with smaller board and restriction to only one-square move for pieces.

 ## Getting Started
 ### Prerequisites